A photo of a server rack with many servers.

 This style of batch processing is a very common strategy to extract information from the vast amounts of unstructured data in a data lake, for example, to extract view counts or deleted photos from vast amounts of raw log data.
 ETL steps in data warehouses may also be performed as distributed batch processes.

 Structure of batch-processing jobs.
-To efficiently perform batch computations at scale it is important to break them down into steps such that parts of the computation can be performed in parallel on different machines with different subsets of the data.
+To efficiently perform batch computations at scale, it is important to break them down into steps such that parts of the computation can be performed in parallel on different machines with different subsets of the data.
 Common steps include extracting information from raw data, filtering data, and aggregating data.

-Consider the example of identifying the most viewed photos per user from very large amounts of log data, produced by many instances of a web server hosting the photo service backend.
-Assuming that the log is very big and already partitioned, we can split some the work of collecting statistics by independently processing each partition in isolation: Filter all the lines of the log file to include only those relating to viewing photos, extracting the file name and user, and counting the number of views for each.
+Consider the example of identifying the most viewed photos per user from very large amounts of log data, produced by many instances of a web server hosting the photo service back end.
+Assuming that the log is very big and already partitioned, we can split some of the work of collecting statistics by independently processing each partition in isolation: filter all the lines of the log file to include only those relating to viewing photos, extracting the file name and user, and counting the number of views for each.
 Once this work has been completed on each partition of the log file, the intermediate results can be combined, sorted, and grouped to identify the final results.
 If there are lots of intermediate results, these later steps can be parallelized too, similar to the initial parallel steps.
 The final results are eventually written into a new file.

 The most common paradigm for batch processing is MapReduce, which provides a common programming model and associated infrastructure to execute batch jobs at scale, for example, implemented in the open-source Apache Hadoop.
 As the naming of MapReduce inspired by functional programming suggests, map steps perform side-effect-free computations on one row of the data at a time (e.g., filtering, data extraction, data transformation) to produce key-value pairs as intermediate results.
 The map function can be executed on different rows of the data in parallel, on one or multiple machines.
 The resulting intermediate data from a map step is usually much smaller than the original data.
 Next, an automated shuffle step groups intermediate results by key, aggregating results from different machines if needed.
 A reduce step then can perform computations on all intermediate results that share the same key, producing a new intermediate result of key-value pairs.
 For example, with file names as keys and view counts as values, a reduce step could aggregate all views per file.
 The reduce step can be executed for each key in parallel.
 Finally, multiple map and reduce steps can be sequenced in different ways.
 All steps must be free of side effects, producing outputs only based on the inputs, in a way that is repeatable if needed.